-Question 6 from the first paper of 2000 asks for the complications of corrosive ingestion.
+Question 6 from the first paper of 2000 asks for the complications of corrosive ingestion, and Question 9 from the first paper of 2023 asked for the management options.
 The majority of these cases tend to be accidental, in children.
 The main things to look out for are airway injuries, hypovolemic shock and perforation of the oesophagus.
 The greatest harm is from alkaline liquids.
 The single most useful resource for this topic would have to be the LITFL page on this topic.
 Among the published literature, the 2014 article by Kyung Sik Park offers an excellent overview.
 Unless otherwise stated, the information below is derived from this article.

 Pathophysiological and aetiological considerations